kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 - Removed UNSUBSCRIBE

 ### Unambiguous Delivery
-The subscriber now knows if a group/frame will be delivered or was dropped.
+With MoqTransfork, the subscriber knows if a group/frame will be delivered or was dropped.

 - Group Sequences are sequential
 - All sequences within the SUBSCRIBE range are delivered or dropped.
 - GROUP_DROP when a group is dropped.

+### Fetch via Offset
+A reconnecting subscriber can request the retransmission of a group/stream at a given byte offset.
+Resumption in MoqTransport is more complicated and can only occur at object/group boundaries.

 ### Track INFO
 Added a mechanism to request information about the current track state.

 - Added INFO_REQUEST and INFO
 - Replaced SUBSCRIBE_OK with INFO

-### Fetch via Offset
-A reconnecting subscriber can request the retransmission of a group/stream at a given byte offset.

-- Added FETCH.
-- Removed Object ID.

 # Appendix: Media Use-Cases